1. Home

 • Legal expenses, helping you with legal costs following an accident.

-• Motorbike breakdown cover provides you with roadside assistance if you breakdown.
+• Motorbike breakdown cover provides you with roadside assistance if you break down.

 • Sidecar insurance provides cover for your sidecar.
 A self-built sidecar might need specialist cover.
 Check with your insurance company to see what cover they offer.